Becker, Andreas

 Citation: For pioneering studies that elucidate the mechanisms and dynamics of high-intensity x-ray

 National Tsing Hua University – Taiwan

-Citation: For pioneering contributions to the study of superfluidity in atomic-gas Bose-Einstein condensates using ring-shaped condensates.
+Citation: For fundamental contributions to the understanding of one-dimensional quantum systems in

 Los Alamos National Laboratory

 Citation: For the development and application of new computational methods to include the geometric

 (Berry) phase in molecular collisions and spectra using the gauge potential approach.

 Kimball, Derek F.

 Citation: For outstanding contributions to the development of new techniques in atomic magnetometry

 and their application to fundamental-physics research, including testing the fundamental